trebeljahr/trebeljahr.com/src/content/_drafts/fractal-garden-meta-learnings.md

 ### Conclusion

-Because this was the first 1-month projects, the amount of learning I took from it was tremendous.
-I don't think there will be that much "Meta insights" to write about during the next projects, but let's see.
-But this process, of sitting down after the project is done and reflecting and putting into words, what I've learned from it, is something that I want to keep.
+Because this was the first 1-month project, the amount of learning I took from it was tremendous.
+I don't think there will be that many "meta insights" to write about during the next projects, but let's see.
+This process, of sitting down after the project and reflecting and putting into words, what I've learned from it, is something that I want to keep either way.

 If you are more interested in the technical learnings, go have a look at [Part 2 of this series of posts](/posts/fractal-garden-technical-learnings).